-Thin Green Line has reached many more Fallen Ranger families in the last 12 months.
+Thin Green Line continues to reach more Fallen Ranger families each year.

 Emergency relief is a fundamental aspect of Thin Green Line’s mission.
 Nothing can compensate for the death of a loved one, but during such a difficult time the Fallen Ranger Fund provides an important financial lifeline when material support is often lacking.